avanishraj/avanishraj/README.md

 ### 🚀 About Me

-I'm a **Software Engineer** with expertise in building robust, scalable systems across mobile and backend development.
-Proficient in Spring Boot, DevOps practices, Cloud Infrastructure, and Generative AI, I excel at designing and deploying innovative solutions that drive business impact—currently pursuing my B.Tech. in Industrial Internet of Things, I am passionate about leveraging cutting-edge technologies to create intelligent, end-to-end systems that integrate seamlessly across platforms.
+I'm an Engineer specializing in building intelligent, scalable systems across AI, backend, and mobile platforms.
+Skilled in Generative and Agentic AI, ML/DL, Spring Boot, and Cloud Infrastructure, I focus on developing high-performance solutions that blend innovation with real-world impact.

 ---